blockscout/docs/setup/deployment/frontend-migration/separate-frontend.md

 <pre><code><strong>cat external-frontend.yml
 </strong></code></pre>

-By default, ENV variables are set to testing settings (ganache) in the `environment:` list.
+By default, ENV variables are set to testing settings (anvil) in the `environment:` list.
 Replace with env vars from your existing backend.
 The only one you **NEED to keep** is **`API_V2_ENABLED='true'`** .
 Any values added here will override existing variables in your instance when you start the container.

 <pre data-full-width="true"><code><strong>environment:
-</strong>        ETHEREUM_JSONRPC_VARIANT: 'ganache'
+</strong>        ETHEREUM_JSONRPC_VARIANT: 'anvil'
         ETHEREUM_JSONRPC_HTTP_URL: http://host.docker.internal:8545/
         ETHEREUM_JSONRPC_WS_URL: ws://host.docker.internal:8545/
         INDEXER_DISABLE_INTERNAL_TRANSACTIONS_FETCHER: 'true'